-- Cancellous (or spongy) bone has a much higher surface area to mass ratio because it is less dense than cortical bone.
-This gives it softer, weaker, and more flexible characteristics.
-Spongy bone is typically found at the core of vertebral bones in the spine and at the ends of long bones.
-Unlike cortical bone, it is not arranged in concentric layers, but rather in plates of microscopic fibrous tissue, called trabeculae, that crisscross with one another in a honeycomb structure and are filled in with calcium to give them their strength.
-These fibers are interspersed with irregular cavities that contain bone marrow, the site of production of blood cells.
+- Cancellous (or spongy) bone makes up 20% of a human skeleton’s weight.
+It is far less organized, far less dense and far more porous than cortical bone, which gives it softer, weaker, and more flexible characteristics.
+Spongy bone is typically found at the core of vertebral bones in the spine and at the ends of long bones, underneath an outer shell made of cortical bone.
+Unlike cortical bone, it is not arranged in concentric layers but rather in plates of microscopic fibrous tissue, called trabeculae, that crisscross with one another in a honeycomb structure and are filled in with calcium to give them their strength.
+These fibers are interspersed with irregular cavities that contain red bone marrow, the site of production of red blood cells, platelets and most white blood cells.

-A bone bruise is an injury sustained either from highly compressive forces that are repetitively inflicted on a bone or as the result of a direct force trauma, where forces are not strong enough to damage the outer layer but are strong enough to damage the fibers in the spongy bone.
+A bone bruise is an injury sustained to spongy bone, resulting in bleeding into the damaged area.
+This type of injury can be the result of highly compressive forces that are repetitively inflicted on a bone or the result of an acute trauma, where forces are not strong enough to damage the outer layer but are strong enough to damage the fibers in the spongy bone.
 When enough of the fibers break, a fracture of the bone occurs.
 But when a few of the fibers break, the result is a bone bruise.
 It may therefore be considered as a stage before an actual fracture occurs.
-Bleeding can occur within the marrow inside the bone as well as outside the bone underneath the bone’s protective membraneous layer, called the periosteum.

 When a bone is bruised during injury, the muscles and tissues that surround the affected bone are often also damaged.
 Tissue damage caused by a deep bone bruise can lead to extensive swelling.
 This is reportedly happening to Wade.